First Time Maputo

 “Founded as a port town by the Portuguese, the influence of travelers and traders from Africa, Asia, and Europe made Maputo a diverse and lively metropolis.”

-Independence and Civil War
+Civil War and Independence

-In 1962, the nationalist independence movement – Mozambique Liberation Front (FRELIMO) – became a prominent force in Mozambique.
+In 1962, the nationalist independence movement – Mozambique Liberation Front (FRELIMO) – became a prominent political force in Mozambique.
 The party has ruled the country since its independence in 1975.
 Frelimo struggled through civil war against an anti-Communist faction known as Mozambican National Resistance (RENAMO).

 Economy and Culture